chumaky/datero-docs/docs/clouds/gcp/cloud_run.md

 Cloud Run is serverless platform which allows you to run your containers as a service.
 To run Datero on Cloud Run, it's required to create such service.
 Exact procedure to create it is out of scope of this guide.
-Please refer to the [official documentation](https://cloud.google.com/run/docs/quickstarts/deploy-container) for that.
+Please refer to the [official documentation :octicons-tab-external-16:](https://cloud.google.com/run/docs/quickstarts/deploy-container){: target="_blank" rel="noopener noreferrer" } for that.

 ## Create Service
 You can create a service in a various ways.